molgenis/molgenis-compute/molgenis-compute-core/README.txt

   workflowName,creationDate
   myFirstWorkflow,today

 In this way, the parameters can be divided in several groups and re-used in different workflows.
-If user does not like to map parameters, he/she should use the same names in protocols and parameters files.
+If users do not like to map parameters, they should use the same names in protocols and parameters files.
 This makes parameters a kind of global.

 Generate workflow